SSWConsulting/SSW.Rules.Content/rules/always-use-gridview-instead-of-listbox/rule.md

 ---
-seoDescription: "Improve user experience and control by choosing a GridView over a ListBox, offering multiple columns, header rows with checkable items, and sub-control customization."
+seoDescription: Improve user experience and control by choosing a GridView over a ListBox, offering multiple columns, header rows with checkable items, and sub-control customization.
 type: rule
 title: Do you always use GridView instead of ListBox?
 uri: always-use-gridview-instead-of-listbox